 You should also note that lighter stands would need some counterweight if you’re planning on extending the cymbal far from the gravity center of the stand.

-There are different kinds of stands, single-braced, double-braced, etc. All of this can be a bit confusing when buying your first stand especially, so I would advise the beginners to research a bit into the topic before going out and buying.
+There are different kinds of stands, single-braced, double-braced, etc. All of this can be a bit confusing when buying your first stand especially, so I would advise beginners to research a bit into the topic before going out and buying.

-Also, you should identify what your needs are – of course, that the most expensive stand on the market is going to do you a good job.
-But, for your needs, some lighter, cheaper stand would most probably do a job you need as well, and for a lot less money.
+Also, you should identify what your needs are – of course, the most expensive stand on the market is going to do you a good job.
+But, for your needs, some lighter, cheaper stand would most probably do the job you need as well, and for a lot less money.

 My top pick is the DW 5700 Cymbal Stand, a heavy-duty, quality-made cymbal stand from a renowned manufacturer.